qaistem1/SQL_Server_CIS_Benchmark_Auditing-Hardening/README.md

 -The auditing script checks for all "Scored" controls

--The remediation scripts remediates all of the "Scored" controls
+-The remediation/hardening script remediates all of the "Scored" controls

 # Notes regarding the remediation/hardening script: